epi2me-labs/wf-human-variation/README.md

 * SV calling: `--sv`
 * Methylation aggregation: `--methyl`
 * CNV calling: `--cnv`
+* STR genotyping: `--str`

 Subworkflows where the relevant option is omitted will not be run.

 Some subworkflows have additional required options:

-* The SV workflow takes optional a `--tr_bed` option to specificy tandem repeats in the reference sequence --- see the [sniffles](https://github.com/fritzsedlazeck/Sniffles) documentation for more information.
+* The SV workflow takes an optional `--tr_bed` option to specify tandem repeats in the reference sequence --- see the [sniffles](https://github.com/fritzsedlazeck/Sniffles) documentation for more information.

+* The STR workflow takes a required `--sex` option which is `male` or `female`.
+If `--sex` is not specified, the workflow will default to `female`.
+Please be aware that incorrect sex assignment will result in the wrong number of calls for all repeats on chrX.

 To enable the 5mC aggregation step use the `--methyl` option.
 For this step to produce meaningful output the input BAM file must have been produced